David Packman goes stand-up paddleboarding to get outside his own head, but it took a chance encounter with a stranger to get him there.

 Despite the incident occurring in a very remote area, Dave was happened upon by two off-duty intensive care paramedics and a police officer.
 As he says himself, it would have been a far worse outcome had it not been for these medical professionals.

-He even saw the upside of the gruelling rehabilitation program which followed.
+He even saw the upside of the grueling rehabilitation program which followed.

 “I did my rehab with some young guys who couldn’t even scratch their own backsides.